RenanNunes/delta-lake-us-immigration-data/README.md

 # delta-lake-us-immigration-data
 Repository for udacity capstone project.
-It uses Airflow, Delta Lake, S3 and python/pyspark to create bronze, silver and gold tables to analyse immigration data alongside temperature, demographic and airport code data.
+It uses Airflow, Delta Lake, S3, AWS EMR Serverless and python/pyspark to create bronze, silver and gold tables to analyse immigration data alongside temperature, demographic and airport code data.
 Generating a better quantitative understanding of arrivals across the years in the USA.

 # Architecture
 ## Technologies